Get the FREE one-click dictionary software for Windows

 Derived forms: parallels, paralleling, paralleled

-Type of: agree, alter, change, check, correspond, figure, fit, gibe, jibe, line, marry, marry up, match, modify, similarity, tally
+Type of: agree, alter, change, check, correspond, figure, fit, gibe, jibe, line, marry, marry up, match, modify, similarity, square, tally

 Antonym: oblique, perpendicular